 Build on Your Strengths

 In practice, the most successful collaborations build on strengths rather than compensating for weaknesses.
 Only collaborate with partners if they add value to what you are already doing.
-A vendor looking to work closely with an analytics firm must have the capabilities, in-house, to use that date effectively.
+A vendor looking to work closely with an analytics firm must have the capabilities, in-house, to use that data effectively.

 Invest in Infrastructure

 Is the management team committed to the process?
-Are in house IT processes robust enough to facilitate real time communication?
+Are in-house IT processes robust enough to facilitate real time communication?
 Do meeting spaces have the bandwidth and tools to facilitate real time content creation?
 How easy is it actually to share information and ideas with people from another company?